 National Geographic Active Expeditions are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

-Price is per person, double occupancy.
+Prices are per person, double occupancy.
 For a single room, add $1,100.
-International airfare to/from San José, and airfare within Costa Rica, is not included in the adventure cost.
+Airfare to/from San José, and within Costa Rica, is not included in the expedition cost.
 The group flight within Costa Rica is $200 (subject to change).
-There is a $200 holiday surcharge for the December 2017, and 2018 departures.
+For the December departures, there is an additional holiday surcharge of $200 per person.

 This trip is suitable for beginner and expert kayakers and rafters alike; no previous experience is necessary.
 We will be paddling stable, two-person kayaks for an average of 2 to 5 hours, and will be rafting 2 to 4 hours (approximately 4-8 miles per day) on Class II-IV rapids.
-We will hike 2 to 4 hours
+We will be hiking 2-4 hours (1-5 miles) on multiple days.

 Click here for a description of all activity levels.

 What To Expect

-well-located lodges and resorts.
-We will stay 2 nights in charming, rustic bungalows at an eco-lodge only accessible by foot or waterway.
+We will stay six nights in comfortable, ideally located lodges and resorts and two nights in charming, rustic bungalows at an eco-lodge accessible only by foot or waterway.

 Contact Us: 1-888-689-2557